Caipo/Tinfoil-Chat/README.md

 * Maybe make a branch with AES insted of RSA because were already require a password, so RSA is far from ideal when made worse by the fact that python is not a fast language.
 * Find a better solution than useing pickle because its really not a good idea.
 We the risk with signature verifycation, but its still not a good idea.
 * Codes messy and could use a clean up
+* Make the signing key diffrent from the encryption key.
+* Try to adress the timeing attack problem
+* Write code to detect if the .env is not fully generated, and to redo it.
+(If the proceses doesnt compleate it will screw things up)

 ## Its not a bug its a feature